material-foundation/material-color-utilities/concepts/color_terms.md

 [Material color roles](https://m3.material.io/styles/color/roles) are like the "numbers" on a paint-by-number canvas.
 They are the connective tissue between elements of the UI and what color goes where.
 Roughly speaking, MCU assigns each color role with a value from a specific tonal palette.
-For example, `onSurface` color, use a color from the Neutral Palette with tone 30 in light scheme.
+For example, the `onSurface` color uses a color from the Neutral Palette with tone 30 in light scheme.

 ### Dynamic Scheme

-Dynamic Scheme comprised by color attributes that are combined in a predetermined way to meet the needs of a user context or preference.
+The Dynamic Scheme is comprised of color attributes that are combined in a predetermined way to meet the needs of a user context or preference.
 It is essentially a mapping of color roles to color at specific tone in a tonal palette.
 For example, primary = *207H 80C 90T*, onPrimary = *207H 80C 40T*.